 It’s important to configure SMTP clients to require TLS for outgoing connections because the initial handshake takes place in plain text.
 A man-in-the-middle attack could otherwise make it appear that TLS is unavailable.
-This type of attacks can be blocked by explicitly requiring TLS.
+This type of attack can be blocked by explicitly requiring TLS.

 Alternatively, you might not want to run your own email server at all.
 Depending on your intended use for sending emails, you should consider utilising one of the aforementioned dedicated mailing services.
-Marketing campaigns and transactional emails are often best left for professionals to ensure reliable delivery.
+Marketing campaigns and transactional emails are often best left to professionals to ensure reliable delivery.